General Information

 Iidamaru 5 storied castle tower

-Iidamaru’s five-story castle tower was damaged by the earthquake in 2016 and was barely supported by a single remaining stone pillar.
+The five-story castle tower in Iidamaru was damaged in the 2016 Kumamoto earthquake and was left precariously supported by a single remaining stone pillar.

 Sukiyamaru

-Sukiyamaru Hall is considered to have been used for cultural activities such as tea ceremonies, Noh plays, and poetry readings.
-It was monitored from the building to the south, which has holes for gunfire and stone-throwing.
+The Sukiyamaru Hall is believed to have been used for cultural activities such as tea ceremonies, Noh plays, and poetry readings.
+It was strategically monitored from a building to the south, which featured defensive openings for gunfire and stone-throwing.

 Heizaemonmaru

-This Uto-Yagura is the only layered tower that retains its original style in the foundation.
-Three-layered with five floors and one basement, it is equal in scale to the other main keeps and is called “the Third Main Keep.”
-Until the beginning of the Meiji Era, there were four other five-layered towers in the castle.
-It is said that it was named Uto because samurai from the castle of Uto, a sub-territory of Higo han, now Kumamoto, were stationed near the tower.
+The Uto Yagura is the only remaining tower that preserves the original foundation structure.
+It has three external layers, five interior floors, and one basement—comparable in scale to the main keeps.
+Until the early Meiji period, there were four other five-story towers in the castle.
+It is said that the tower was named Uto because samurai from Uto Castle—a sub-domain of Higo (now Kumamoto)—were stationed nearby.

 Defense Devices